-- 1. The Council awards Corporate Events Sponsorship in the sum of : - £10,000 to Shane's Castle Vintage Steam Group for Shane's Castle May Day Steam Rally; - ii. £5,000 to Country Lifestyle Exhibitions Ltd/ Living History Ireland for the 220th Anniversary of the Battle of Antrim; - iii. £10,000 to Country Lifestyle Exhibitions Ltd for Irish Game Fair and Living History Festival; - iv. £5,000 to Atlantic Challenge Northern Ireland for Atlantic Challenge International Contest of Seamanship. - 2.
-A second call for applications be released from April 2017 and a report brought to the Committee with recommendations.
+- 1. The Council awards Corporate Events Sponsorship in the sum of : - i. £10,000 to Shane's Castle Vintage Steam Group for Shane's Castle May Day Steam Rally; - ii. £5,000 to Country Lifestyle Exhibitions Ltd/ Living History Ireland for the 220th Anniversary of the Battle of Antrim; - iii. £10,000 to Country Lifestyle Exhibitions Ltd for Irish Game Fair and Living History Festival; - iv. £5,000 to Atlantic Challenge Northern Ireland for Atlantic Challenge International Contest of Seamanship.